Shivam-verma7/covid-19-challenge-1/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+This project is currently not open for contributions from other developers.
+If you have any suggestions, please contact the developers of this website.

 ## Version History

-* Version 1
-- Initial Release: April 15, 2020
+* Version 1: Initial Release: April 15, 2020

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Authors